huggingface/optimum/docs/README.md

 ```

 The main thing to note here is the need to install Node in the Docker image -
-that's because we need Node to generate the HTML files with `hf-doc-builder`.
+that's because we need Node to generate the HTML files with the `hf-doc-builder`
-Once you have the Dockerfile, the next step is to define a target in the
+library.
+Once you have the Dockerfile, the next step is to define a `doc` target
-Makefile:
+in the Makefile:

 ```
 SHELL := /bin/bash
 CURRENT_DIR = $(shell pwd)

 ...

+build_doc_docker_image:
+	docker build -t doc_maker ./docs

 doc: build_doc_docker_image
 	@test -n "$(BUILD_DIR)" || (echo "BUILD_DIR is empty." ; exit 1)